mas-cli/mas/README.md

 The tests in this project are a recent work-in-progress.
-Since Xcode does not officially support tests for command-line tool targets, all logic is part of the MasKit target with tests in MasKitTests.
+Since Xcode does not officially support tests for command-line tool targets, all logic is part of the mas target with tests in masTests.
 Tests are written using [Quick].

 ```bash